-The objective design standards are applicable to development applicants requesting a streamlined permitting process for multifamily housing and mixed-use projects located in the Village and Barrio Master Plan (VBMP) area.
+The objective design standards are applicable to eligible development applications for multifamily housing and mixed-use projects located in the Village and Barrio Master Plan (VBMP) area.
 These objective design standards build upon existing Village and Barrio Master Plan policies and standards (see Section 2.2).
 The objective design standards required in this plan were generated in consultation with decision-makers, stakeholder committee and community workshops through an iterative multi-year process.
 The objective design standards are to be utilized during the city development review process to achieve the highest level of design quality, while at the same time allowing for some flexibility necessary to achieve site and building design creativity.
 All projects will be evaluated and analyzed on their adherence to the objective design standards through a design review process that includes a mandatory checklist of applicable objective design standards.
-To satisfy the design review requirements, a project must demonstrate how it is in substantial compliance with the applicable objective design standards therefore qualifying the project for a streamlined permitting process.
+To satisfy the design review requirements, a project must demonstrate how it complies with the applicable objective design standards.